phuc16102001/covid-visualize/README.md

 <!-- ABOUT THE PROJECT -->
 ## ABOUT THE PROJECT

-A project to visualize World Covid data on this website: https://www.worldometers.info/coronavirus/
+A project to visualize World Covid data - collected from this website: https://www.worldometers.info/coronavirus/
 Including:
 * Web scraping
 * Data preprocessing